Mintz Law Firm

 - Write down every detail.
 You can increase the likelihood of identifying the driver by writing down as much information as possible.
 As the car drives away, try to note the color, make, model, and license plate number.

 - Speak to witnesses.
-Other people near the accident scene may have seen the accident happen, and they can be vital in a hit-and-run crash.
+Other people near the accident scene may have seen the accident happen, and they can be vital in a hit and run crash.
 Have them write down what they saw, and be sure to obtain their names and contact information.

 - Take photos.
 If you can, take photos of the accident scene.
 Having photographic evidence will prove how the accident happened.

 One thing you should never do is put your faith in the insurance company.
 Their goal is to maximize profits wherever they can.
 Unfortunately, this comes at your expense.
 Insurers will look for ways to reduce or deny your claim.
 Even saying “I’m fine” on the phone may be used against you.
+In order to make sure an insurance company does not take advantage of you, contact the experienced lawyers for hit and run accidents at the Mintz Law Firm.

-How to File a Hit-and-Run Accident Claim
+How to File a Hit and Run Accident Claim

 If you cannot identify the person who hit your car, you will have to file a claim with your own insurance company.
-Generally, uninsured motorist coverage compensates drivers for hit-and-run accidents.
-However, Colorado does not require you to have this insurance, so it is essential to check with your insurer to determine which coverage will cover you for a hit-and-run accident.
+Generally, uninsured motorist coverage compensates drivers for hit and run accidents.
+However, Colorado does not require you to have this insurance, so it is essential to check with your insurer to determine which coverage will cover you for a hit and run accident.

 Colorado law also allows uninsured motorist claims even if there is no contact with the at-fault driver who flees the scene of a crash.
 So you may have a case if you are injured in a “miss-and-run” crash were the careless at-fault driver does not hit your vehicle, but still leaves the scene.